henrylukito/db2/README.md

 `slime>drops.probability=0.2>jelly`

 The syntax for adding property to relationship is admittedly more annoying than others.

+# How to ensure nodes have certain properties/relationships?

+You can specify what properties a node under a certain collection should have with `setcolprop`.
+Object is `colprop` and YAML file is `collectionproperties.yml`.

+By calling `fillcolprop`, the function will search for nodes under the collection that do not have the property yet, and ask for property value.

 ## How to use these objects once they're loaded?